Mario's Picross: Development and release

 Mario's Picross was developed by Jupiter and Ape and was published worldwide by Nintendo.
 The game was created in an effort to capitalize on the popularity of puzzle games in Japan.
-Jupiter would go on to become the developer for the majority of the Picross games present on Nintendo systems.
-The game was released for the Game Boy in 1995.
+Jupiter would go on to become the developer for the majority of the games in the Picross video game franchise.
+The game was released in Japan for the Game Boy on March 14, 1995.
 It was also re-released on the Nintendo 3DS Virtual Console in 2011 on 14 July in Europe, and in August for North America and Japan.

 Upon the game's release, despite Nintendo's marketing through television commercials and Nintendo Power magazine, the game did not meet the market trends of English-speaking regions and failed there.
 The game, however, proved to be popular in Japan.
 Due to the failure of this game in English-speaking regions, future nonogram logic puzzles from Nintendo were not released in those regions until Picross DS in 2007.
-The success of Picross DS resulted in worldwide Picross releases, as well as releases for the Virtual Console on the Nintendo 3DS and the Nintendo Classics service.
+The success of Picross DS resulted in worldwide releases for the franchise, as well as releases for the Virtual Console on the Nintendo 3DS and the Nintendo Classics service.
 The game also became a reward for the Club Nintendo loyalty program.